Building a Better Team

 How to Avoid a Wrongful Termination Lawsuit

-Many businesses think that if they operate in an at-will state, they can dismiss an employee without notice for any reason at all.
+Many businesses believe that operating in an at-will state allows them to dismiss an employee without notice for any reason, provided the reason is not discriminatory or otherwise unlawful.
 This is not the case: according to Workplace Fairness, an employee can never be dismissed from a job due to discriminatory practices or as retaliation for whistleblowing.

-If the employee suspects they have been discriminated against, you can be hit with a wrongful termination lawsuit even if it was an at-will position.
+If an employee suspects they have been discriminated against, they may be able to file a lawsuit for wrongful termination, even if the position was at-will.
 This means it’s vital for every business owner to know how to avoid a wrongful termination lawsuit.

 Even if you know your reason for firing that employee was justified, you might have to prove that in a court of law.
 It’s much better to put systems in place to prevent things from ever getting that far.
 Here’s what you need to know about how to avoid a wrongful termination lawsuit for your business.